TanatPi/Azure-Multi-Agents-Chatbot-Demo/README.md

 I created this during my internship at an undisclosed company, and no sensitive data is used.

-👉 **Current deployment on Streamlit Cloud does not work**
+👉 **Current deployment on Streamlit Cloud does not work** Streamlit Cloud currently has problems connecting with the Azure OpenAI Assistant API service.

-However, you can try: streamlit run <your directory>/main.py to try the application locally.
+However, you can try running the application locally by using the command streamlit run <your directory>/main.py.

 ---